 The following photos show skin conditions that can cause scaly patches or rings on the skin and may resemble ringworm.
 Each rash type has a range of treatments and prevention strategies.

-Pityriasis rosea is a common, mild skin rash that may last for 6–8 weeks and often clears up on its own.
+Pityriasis rosea is a mild skin rash that may last for 6–8 weeks and often clears up on its own.

 The initial signs of infection include headache, fever, and cold-like symptoms.
 Soon after, a single scaly patch, about 2–10 centimeters (cm) in size, forms on the torso or neck.